What is fluconazole?Fluconazole is an antifungal prescription medicine approved by the U.S. to:

 Where can I find more information about fluconazole?

-- Recommendations on the HIV-related uses of fluconazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of fluconazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (solution); Tablet, powder (for suspension).
-The Patient Counseling Information section of the label includes information for people taking fluconazole.
+The Patient Package Insert includes information for people taking fluconazole.

 Last Reviewed: March 30, 2021